certifaction/cli/README.md

 >POST /request/cancel/all
 >```
 >#### Description
->Cancel all signature request for given document.
+>Cancels all signature request for a given document.
 If the input parameter is omitted, then the command will take its input from stdin.
 >#### Authenticated
 >Yes
 >#### Header
 >None
 >#### Query parameters
 >```
->note=<string>:   Note to be send to the invite explaining why request was cancelled.
+>note=<string>:   Note to be sent to the invitee explaining why the request was cancelled.
 >```
 >#### Response
 >```